 The nomination must include the following:

 - One nomination letter, outlining in detail the contributions and innovations of the nominee, discussing clear indicators of the nominee’s impact on the field of vision science.
+The nomination letter should also demonstrate the nominee’s strength in mentorship.
 The nomination letter can be co-signed.

-- A curriculum vita including an up-to-date publication list.
+- A curriculum vitae including an up-to-date publication list.

 - No more than four letters of support, three of which must be from regular members, postdoctoral members, or those who hold emeritus status.